Bit-Nation/BITNATION-Pangea-react/README.md

   We are following the [Airbnb Guidelines](https://github.com/airbnb/javascript)

-  There is already a *.eslintrc.json* file containing the specifications, you just need to integrate it on your favorite editor.
+  There is already a *.eslintrc.json* file containing the specifications and *.editorconfig* containing IDE style guide, you just need to integrate it on your favorite editor.